Marat Safin: 2008

-Safin prepared for the Australian Open at the invitational exhibition tournament, the AAMI Kooyong Classic in Melbourne.
-Other players in the field were Roddick, Fernando González, Nikolay Davydenko, Marcos Baghdatis, Ivan Ljubičić, and Andy Murray.
-Safin was victorious in his opening match, defeating Andy Murray. before losing in his second match to Andy Roddick, 6–3, 6–3.

-In the third-place play-off, Safin rebounded from the Roddick loss and overpowered the prior year's Australian Open runner up Fernando González.
-Safin won his first-round match at the Australian Open against Ernests Gulbis in straight sets.
-He was ousted in the second round after a grueling five-set match against Baghdatis.
+At AAMI Kooyong Classic invitational in Melbourne, Safin beat Andy Murray before losing to Andy Roddick.
+In the third-place play-off, Safin beat Fernando González.
+At the Australian Open Safin beat Ernests Gulbis in straight sets but lost in the second round after a grueling five-set match against Baghdatis.

 In February, Safin was granted wildcards into the tournaments at Memphis and Las Vegas.
 In Memphis, he was edged out by his 2002 Australian Open opponent, Thomas Johansson in the first round.
-In Las Vegas, he was defeated by Lleyton Hewitt during the semifinals.
-Safin was defeated by Hewitt once again.
+In Las Vegas, he was defeated by Lleyton Hewitt in the semifinals.

 In March, Safin lost in the first round of Indian Wells and Miami, to Jürgen Melzer and qualifier Bobby Reynolds, respectively.
 In the Davis Cup between Russia and the Czech Republic, Safin defeated No. 9 Tomáš Berdych in a five-set encounter, after being two sets down.
 This was the first time in his career that he had come back to win a match after being down two sets.

 Safin's next tournament was in Valencia.
-He defeated No. 20-ranked and fourth seed Juan Carlos Ferrero.
+He defeated No. 20-ranked Juan Carlos Ferrero.
 In spite of the fact that Ferrero is from the Valencia region, Safin was the more popular player, having been based in Valencia for many years and being a well-known Valencia CF fan. – local player Ferrero controversially favouring Real Madrid.
 He played Dutch teenager Robin Haase in the next round.
 He won the first set and was up 4–2 in the second set.
 However, Haase broke back to take it to a tiebreak.
 Safin had four match points, including one on his serve, but lost the tiebreak, and eventually the match.
 In the Monte Carlo Masters, Safin defeated Xavier Malisse, but then lost to No. 5 David Ferrer.
-He then entered the 2008 BMW Open in Munich, Germany, where he beat Carlos Berlocq in the first round.
-In the second round, he edged out Michael Berrer, but lost to Fernando González in his first quarterfinal of the year, and the first since June 2007 at the Legg Mason Tennis Classic in Washington, D.C.
+At 2008 BMW Open in Munich, Germany, he beat Carlos Berlocq and Michael Berrer, but lost to Fernando González in his first quarterfinal of the year, and the first since June 2007 at Washington, D.C.
 Safin entered the 2008 French Open but was eliminated in the second round by countryman and fourth seed Nikolay Davydenko, in straight sets.